Grails-Plugin-Consortium/grails-cxf/README.markdown

     static soap12 = true
 ```

-If you wish to use SOAP 1.2 as the default in ALL of your services you can add the above line to all exposed classes or simply change the default via Config.groovy
+If you wish to use SOAP 1.2 as the default in ALL of your services/endpoints you can add the above line to all exposed classes or simply change the default via Config.groovy

 ```
 cxf.endpoint.soap12Binding = true